Walk 1: SADBOROW POUND TO SCHOOL HOUSE

 5. Pass through the gateway and head towards the white house at Shearings Cross.
 You will see a stile in the fence to the garden.
 This is a right of way and all that is left of the old road which was 'stopped off' by Sadborow owner John Bragge, in 1798.
 Keep the white house to your left.
 The footpath goes through the garden and comes out on the road.
 It looks overgrown but still passable.
 You are now standing on Thorncombe’s one and only turnpike which dates back to 1777.
 Lyme Regis Turnpike Trust handed it back to the parish in 1803.
 From Shearings Cross, the turnpike ran down the hill past Easthay, leaving the parish at the ford on the River Blackwater and the other way up through Thorncombe past the Toll House at Thorncombe Thorn up High Street and all the way up to Venn.

 6. Turn right and take the track on the left next to School House Farm.
-The house was Thorncombe’s 18th century parish workhouse.
-As well as providing shelter and food for Thorncombe’s paupers, it trained inmates for employment in the weaving industry and as servants and agricultural labourers, which gave School House its name.
+Thorncombe’s schoolhouse, founded in 1613, was on the small plot opposite.
+It burnt down in 1734.
+The new schoolhouse was incorporated into the parish workhouse, opposite the church in the centre of the village.
 Follow the track until you reach a gate.
 Pass through the gateway and keeping the hedge on your right follow the path into the second field.
 (Thorncombe’s Parish Workhouses)

 7. On the right is a stile and a wooden plank across a narrow stream.
 Cross the stile into the field and strike out in a straight line towards the stile in the fence ahead which marks the boundary of Thorncombe Sports and Social Club.